|Module Title||MAJOR PROJECT|

 A list of suggested projects is maintained by the third year co-ordinator.
 Projects are normally chosen from this list but we welcome students' own suggestions, especially those arising from industrial year experience.

-(Joint Honours students are not normally encouraged to do a CS39030 project, but are instead offered a CS391 project so as not to leave them short of taught modules.)
+(Joint Honours students are not normally encouraged to do a CS39030 project, but are instead offered a CS391?0 project so as not to leave them short of taught modules.)

 2. Written Material

 Various written material giving guidance on carrying out the project, assessment issues, and the project submission is provided by the department.
 Students are expected to spend perhaps ten hours in an average week on the project and to see their supervisor once a week.
-This course is assessed on technical achievement, as evidenced by poster sessions, a formal project demonstration, and a substantial written report.
+This course is assessed on the written report submitted by the student.
+Reports must be submitted by the end of the first week in May.
+Students will also be required to give a presentation of their project in the form of a seminar, which will account for 10% of the assessment.